joshix/caddybox/README.md

 [*scratch* image](https://hub.docker.com/_/scratch/) and executes a single statically-linked binary.
-It includes a tiny `index.html` landing page so that it can be demonstrated without configuration on any docker host by invoking e.g., `docker run -d -P joshix/caddy`.
+It includes a tiny `index.html` landing page so that it can be demonstrated without configuration on any Docker host by invoking e.g., `docker run -d -P joshix/caddy`.

 The server listens on the container's `EXPOSE`d TCP port #2015 and attempts to fulfill requests with files beneath